SHLAA and brownfield land register

 The Strategic Housing Land Availability Assessment (SHLAA) is an annual review of potential housing sites.
 Its purpose is to help us understand where and when housing could be built in the future.

 Sites are assessed against a range of criteria to establish their suitability, availability and achievability for housing development.
 The results of the assessment will be used to inform the Council's housing monitoring work such as the five year housing land supply and feed into other work that we do.

 The assessment includes land that has come forward from a range of sources, including sites that have already been granted planning permission and sites that have been put forward by landowners and developers.

 It is important to note that inclusion in the SHLAA process does not in itself allow for development to occur on site and that planning permission must still be granted.
 Some of the sites in the assessment can only come forward if planning policy is changed.
-Decisions to change planning policy are taken through the Emerging Local Plan process and will be subject to widespread public consultation.
+Decisions to change planning policy are taken through a review of the Local Plan and will be subject to widespread public consultation.

 Urban area and around Hucknall